gossymax/nsw-drivers-test/README.md

 - **Privacy-focused**: Location searches processed locally in your browser
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **No Login Required**: No Service NSW credentials needed to view availability
+- **Auto Test Finder**: Enter your booking reference and last name to search approved locations for earlier slots and automatically book them

 ## Installation